Preparing for Accreditation

 Complaints to CACMS

 Policies and procedures for handling complaints to CACMS about institutional or program quality are given in the CACMS Rules of Procedure.
-Any person concerned about the quality of an undergraduate medical education program accredited by CACMS and the LCME may contact the Secretariat to discuss lodging a complaint.
+Any person concerned about the quality of an undergraduate medical education program accredited by CACMS may contact the Secretariat to discuss lodging a complaint.
 Only those complaints will be investigated that, if substantiated, may constitute noncompliance with accreditation standards.
 CACMS will not intervene on behalf of a complainant regarding, for example, matters of admission, appointment, promotion, or dismissal of faculty or students.
 Information about guidelines and procedures for complaints is given in the CACMS Rules of Procedures.

 Complaints about CACMS, its practices and standards, or the conduct of visits should be forwarded to the CACMS Secretariat.